modio/modio-docs/public/en-us/platforms/mobile/google/authentication.md

 * openid

 :::note
-Play Games Services Version 2 (PGSV2) no longer supports additional OAuth2.0 scopes out of the box, therefore we recommend using Google sign-in SDK as outlined in their [OAuth scopes on PGSV2](https://developer.android.com/games/pgs/signin#oauth-scopes) and [OAuth scopes and PGSV1](https://developers.google.com/games/services/common/concepts/v1/sign-in#oauth-scopes) guides.
+Play Games Services Version 2 (PGSV2) no longer supports additional OAuth 2.0 scopes out of the box, therefore we recommend using Google sign-in SDK as outlined in their [OAuth scopes on PGSV2](https://developer.android.com/games/pgs/signin#oauth-scopes) and [OAuth scopes and PGSV1](https://developers.google.com/games/services/common/concepts/v1/sign-in#oauth-scopes) guides.
 :::

 To authenticate to mod.io via a Google Play account, we support the following credential flows: